 Property Name Default Description channels - type - The component type name, needs to be multiport_syslogtcp host - Host name or IP address to bind to. ports - Space-separated list (one or more) of ports to bind to. eventSize 2500 Maximum size of a single event line, in bytes. keepFields none Setting this to 'all' will preserve the Priority, Timestamp and Hostname in the body of the event.
 A spaced separated list of fields to include is allowed as well.
 Currently, the following fields can be included: priority, version, timestamp, hostname.
-The values 'true' and 'false' have been deprecated in favor of 'all' and 'none'. portHeader - If specified, the port number will be stored in the header of each event using the header name specified here.
-This allows for interceptors and channel selectors to customize routing logic based on the incoming port. charset.default UTF-8 Default character set used while parsing syslog events into strings. charset.port. <port></port> - Character set is configurable on a per-port basis. batchSize 100 Maximum number of events to attempt to process per request loop.
-Using the default is usually fine. readBufferSize 1024 Size of the internal Mina read buffer.
-Provided for performance tuning.
-Using the default is usually fine. numProcessors (auto- detected) Number of processors available on the system for use while processing messages.
-Default is to auto-detect # of CPUs using the Java Runtime API.
-Mina will spawn 2 request-processing threads per detected CPU, which is often reasonable. selector.type replicating replicating, multiplexing, or custom selector. - Depends on the selector.type value interceptors - Space-separated list of interceptors. interceptors.
+The values 'true' and 'false' have been deprecated in favor of 'all' and 'none'. portHeader If specified, the port number will be stored in the header of each event using the header name specified here.
+This allows for interceptors and channel selectors to customize routing logic based on the incoming port. clientIPHeader - If specified, the IP address of the client will be stored in the header of each event using the header name specified here.
+This allows for interceptors and channel selectors to customize routing logic based on the IP address of the client.
+Do not use the standard Syslog header names here (like host) because the event header will be overridden in that case.